I don’t normally take binoculars with me when I walk out to get the morning newspaper—but maybe I should.

 I stop and turn to focus my unaided vision on the shapes of the brilliant, gleaming white bodies and wings of two birds flying south, the white such a contrast to the blue sky.
 Huge white birds.
 Really big, and somewhat chunky—far too big to be local summer birds, such as Great Egrets, which do fish along the river and turn up by the creeks in area parks.

 Not only are the two birds I’m watching too big, they are not slim and graceful, and I do not see long legs trailing behind.
 Their wings are not thin, but rather wide —and they are not completely white.
 The outer edges of their wings feature pitch black feathers, quite a contrast to the white ones.

 White with black, white with black—I repeat this combination to myself, making mental notes about what I’m looking at.
-There are a great many birds with that contrasting feather pattern, birds I know from Florida and the Gulf Coast.
+There are a great many birds with that contrasting feather pattern, birds I know from Florida and all along the the Gulf Coast in Texas.
 In a flash I run through the list, an ibis, a stork, even a goose.
 But the birds I can think of instantly are not big enough or the right shape.

 Without taking my eyes off the birds flying powerfully and silently toward the south I fumble in my pocket for my cell phone.
 I know I’m going to have to rely on my overall mental impression of key details—they’re moving ahead quite rapidly—but maybe I can get a digital image or two.

 A quick glance down to move my fingers across the phone’s screen, then point it up toward the sky and hope for something as I click.
 Two images—and the birds are gone!